hl395/steer-prediction/README.md

 ![alt text][samples_hist1]

 In order to balance the data, first, we can draw a histogram to see which steering angle ranges are most dominating in the sample space(high bins in the drawing).
 Secondly, we can calculate average samples per bin(as average_samples_per_bin) by dividing the total number of samples by the number of bins(200).
 Thirdly, we can determine keep probability for each bin: if the number of samples in a bin is below average_samples_per_bin, keep all; otherwise, the keep probability is set proportional to the number of samples above the average, in order to bring the number of samples for that bin down to the average.

 ![alt text][samples_hist2]

 We can see from above figure, still, most of the steer angles are around the center(0 degree).
 There is very low probability that we will pick up the large angle portion samples.
 Thus, we need to further reduce the number of high bins, and this is done by function `balance_data()`.
 I use this function to bring the number of samples in each bin to 100 at most among 100 bins.
 After these steps, I had 4417 number of data points.
-The results are shown below.
+The results are shown below:

 ![alt text][hist]

 ## Data Augmentation
 * **Image Flipping**: In track 1, most of the turns are left turns, so I flipped images and angles (model.py line 19).
 As a result, the network would learn both left and right turns properly.
 Here is an image that has then been flipped:

 ![alt text][flip]

 * **Brightness Augmentation**: In order to learn a more general model, I randomly changed the image's brightness in HSV space(function *brightness_change*):

 ![alt text][brightness]

 * **Shadow augmentation**: To deal with tree, building or other object shadow on the road, random shadows are cast across the image.
 This is implemented by choosing random points and shading all points on one side (chosen randomly) of the image(function *add_random_shadow*):

 ![alt text][shadow]

 * **Horizontal and vertical shifts**: To simulate the effect of car being at different positions (driving up or down the slope) on the road, we can shift the camera images horizontally (vertically) and add an offset corresponding to the steering angle.
 We added 0.004 steering angle units per pixel shift to the right, and subtracted 0.004 steering angle units per pixel shift to the left(function *trans_image*):

 ![alt text][shifted]